Chadhava: The Significance of Offerings During Navratri

 Location: NH.22, Kachi Ghati, Bagh, Shimla, Himachal Pradesh, 171001

-3. Mansa Devi, Haridwar
+3. Mansa Devi Temple

 Located in the sacred city of Haridwar, the Mansa Devi Temple is devoted to Goddess Mansa, known as the wish-fulfilling deity.
 During Navratri, a large number of pilgrims visit this temple to tie red threads around the holy tree, representing their desires.
-The temple echoes with the melodies of bhajans and the scent of incense fills the air.
+The temple echoes with the melodies of bhajans, and the scent of incense fills the air.

 Location: Haridwar, Uttarakhand, 249403

-Chamunda Devi Temple, Palampur
+4. Chamunda Devi Temple

-Nestled in the scenic town of Palampur, Himachal Pradesh, the Chamunda Devi Temple is a significant site during Navratri.
+Nestled in the scenic town of Palampur, Himachal Pradesh, the Chamunda Devi Temple is significant during Navratri.
 Dedicated to Goddess Chamunda, the temple is beautifully decorated with marigold garlands and thousands of oil lamps during the festivities.
 Devotees visit to receive the goddess’s blessings and enjoy cultural performances that embody the spirit of Navratri.

 Location: Chamunda Temple Path, Padar, Himachal Pradesh, 176052